 Spinner dolphins are very social animals they live in pods of a few dozen members but also form huge pods of many hundreds or even thousands of individuals.

-They communicate and navigate using whistles and click sounds.
+The communicate and navigate using whistles and click sounds.
 When you have the chance to snorkel with them, then you will clearly hear those sounds or even feel them.

 The Spinner dolphin feeds on mesopelagic small fish and squid.
 They hunt together in groups outsmarting their prey.
-Being a small species of dolphin they are also preyed on by large sharks and orcas.
+Being a small species dolphin they are also preyed on by large sharks and orcas.
 They are often seen swimming together with pilot whales or bottlenose dolphins.

 Conservation status

+Purse seine vessels are often equipped with helicopters for an elevated vantage to find tuna.
+The Dolphins are easily spotted by the boats or helicopters.
 Knowing they often swim with tuna, it used to be a common practice to run the purse-seine (net) around the dolphins in order to catch the tuna underneath.
 This way, millions of dolphins died as bycatch between the late 1950s and the 1990s.